andrewjpoole/andrewjpoole.github.io/_posts/2025-05-31-assert-against-trace-data-for-integration-tests-with-aspire-and-the-queryabletracecollector.md

 ```
 ### Bonus tip #2 - Customise display for demos

-Recently I have been using VSCode for as much as possible and in perticular Polyglot Notebooks for demonstrations.
-The Http cells are great, but for querying the QueryableTraceCollector's API I have been using a CSharp cell where I can add an overriden ToString() method and customise the output using emojis like this:
+Recently I have been using VSCode for as much as possible and in particular Polyglot Notebooks for demonstrations.
+The Http cells are great, but for querying the QueryableTraceCollector's API I have been using a CSharp cell where I can add an overridden `ToString()` method and customise the output using emojis like this:

 ```csharp
 // contents of CSharp Cell in Polyglot notebook